top of page

 • Neurodivergence

-If you ask the neurodivergent community whether neurodivergence classifies as a disability, you would likely get a split opinion.
+When you ask the neurodivergent community whether neurodivergence constitutes a disability, you would likely encounter differing opinions.
+Some view their neurodivergence as a disability, while others do not.

 Medical Model of Disabilities